Why Does My Dog Lay On Top Of Me? (15 Reasons)

 We’ve got plenty of adorable pictures throughout this post to prove it!

-Leo’s cuddly habits have led us on a journey to uncover the 15 reasons why dogs do this plus the pros and cons of this behavior.
+Leo’s cuddly habits have led us on a journey to uncover the 14 reasons why dogs do this plus the pros and cons of this behavior.

 And, if you’ve ever found yourself in the same position, literally pinned beneath your furry friend, we’ll also share some tips on how to gently discourage your dog from making you their favorite human cushion.

-15 Reasons Why Dogs Lay on You
+14 Reasons Why Dogs Lay on You

-There are numerous reasons why our dogs may choose to lay on us.
 Let’s explore the key factors that drive this behavior.

 1. Affection